Denverun/PlatformProject/Readme.txt

 -Then you have to open the file "PlatformProject/Makefile" with a text editor, and modify the paths of the variables CXXFLAGS and LDFLAGS.
 Replace -I"path1" to -I"pathToSFML\SFML-2.5.1\include" and -L"path2" to -L"pathToSFML\SFML-2.5.1\lib"

--Then, open a cmd, go to the directory PlatformProject, and run the command : make
+-Then, open a cmd, go to the directory PlatformProject, and run the command : make (or exe)

 -Finally, an executable "PlatformGame" should be created at the root directory.
 You just have to run the executable file.